meet our advisory board

 On weekends, she is active with the social justice movement called Justice Southbury.
 She lives in Southbury with her husband, Rick, three daughters, Anna, Julia and Grace, and two pups.

 Jennifer Burke is a marketing and public relations pro who - fueled by a desire to to do good - left a corporate PR career to start her own agency in 2005.
 For nearly two decades, InsideOut Partners has worked with clients who share Jen's mission to make the world a better place.
 She's built countless charitable partnerships, run award-winning social and earned media campaigns, directed massive service events, award shows, concerts and fundraising galas, and - in doing so - has helped raise the profiles of a long list of noble causes that are impacting lives all over the world.
-As proud mom to an LGBTQ+ kiddo, Jen is passionate about supporting and affirming LGBTQ+ youth, and about sharing and offering education to any/all who are open.
-She is the chair of the Southbury/Middlebury Equity & Inclusion Council's LGBTQ+ Working Group, has helped to facilitate related conversation and education for community members in conjunction with organizations including The Trevor Project and S.M.A.R.T., and has been a featured speaker on the topic of 'How to be an Ally' for LGBTQ+ youth.
+Jen is passionate about supporting and affirming the LGBTQ+ community, having helped to facilitate related conversation and education for community members in conjunction with organizations including The Trevor Project and S.M.A.R.T.
 Jen grew up and currently lives in Southbury with her husband and business partner Tony, their kids and their two puppies.

 George John FrantziS II